mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-components.md

 # How to create custom components

-Vizro's public API is deliberately kept small in order to facilitate quick and easy configuration of a dashboard.
-However, at the same time, Vizro is easily extensible, so that you can tweak any component to your liking or even create entirely new ones.
+Vizro's public API is kept small to enable quick and easy configuration of a dashboard.
+However, at the same time, Vizro is extensible, so that you can tweak any component to your liking or even create entirely new ones.

 If you can't find a component that you would like to have in the code basis, or if you would like to alter/enhance an existing component, then you are in the right place.
 This guide shows you how to create custom components that are completely new, or enhancements of existing ones.

-In general, you can create a custom component based on any dash-compatible component (e.g. [dash-core-components](https://dash.plotly.com/dash-core-components), [dash-bootstrap-components](https://dash-bootstrap-components.opensource.faculty.ai/), [dash-html-components](https://github.com/plotly/dash/tree/dev/components/dash-html-components), etc.).
+In general, you can create a custom component based on any dash-compatible component (for example, [dash-core-components](https://dash.plotly.com/dash-core-components), [dash-bootstrap-components](https://dash-bootstrap-components.opensource.faculty.ai/), [dash-html-components](https://github.com/plotly/dash/tree/dev/components/dash-html-components), etc.).

 All our components are based on `Dash`, and they are shipped with a set of sensible defaults that can be modified.
-If you would like to overwrite one of those defaults, or if you would like to use additional `args` or `kwargs` of those components, then this is the correct way to include those.
-You can very easily use any existing attribute of any underlying Dash component with this method.
+If you would like to overwrite one of those defaults, or if you would like to use extra `args` or `kwargs` of those components, then this is the correct way to include those.
+You can use any existing attribute of any underlying Dash component with this method.

 !!!note

-    There are always **three general steps** to consider in order to create a custom component:
+    There are always **three general steps** to consider to create a custom component:

     1. **Sub-class to create** your component
-    2. **Enhance or build** the component (e.g. add/change model fields, overwrite pre-build/build method, etc.) to your desire
+    2. **Enhance or build** the component (for example, to add/change model fields, overwrite pre-build/build method, etc.) to your desire
     3. **Check** if your component will be part of a discriminated union[^1].
 If yes, then
         - you must ensure your component has a `type` field
         - you must register the new type with its parent model's relevant field (where the new component is entered into) with [`add_type`][vizro.models.VizroBaseModel.add_type]

     We will refer back to these three steps in the two examples below.

-[^1]: You can easily check if your new component will be part of a discriminated union by consulting our [API reference on models](../API-reference/models.md).
-Check whether the relevant model field (e.g. `selectors` in [`Filter`][vizro.models.Filter] or [`Parameter`][vizro.models.Parameter]) is described as a discriminated union (in this case the [`SelectorType`][vizro.models.types.SelectorType] is, but for example [`OptionsType`][vizro.models.types.OptionsType] is not).
+[^1]: You can check if your new component will be part of a discriminated union by consulting our [API reference on models](../API-reference/models.md).
+Check whether the relevant model field (for example, `selectors` in [`Filter`][vizro.models.Filter] or [`Parameter`][vizro.models.Parameter]) is described as a discriminated union (in this case the [`SelectorType`][vizro.models.types.SelectorType] is, but for example [`OptionsType`][vizro.models.types.OptionsType] is not).

 ## Extend an existing component